Is it really possible to be a greener parent AND stay sane?

 It’s like a normal library, except you hire nappies instead of books!
 And it’s usually run by someone local from their home.
 Most nappy libraries hold meet-ups and workshops so you can find out how to use them and talk to other parents.
 They loan out kits so you can hire a bundle of different cloth nappies and try a few styles before investing in your own stash.
 I run the Southend Cloth Nappy Library.
 Prices may vary in different locations, but we charge £25 for 4 weeks and for that you get a kit containing around 20 nappies and accessories like wet bags and liners.

 How does it work in everyday life? (i.e. what do you do with the poo?)

 Once you get your stash of styles that you like and get into a rhythm cloth nappies are really easy to use.
 You just stick a few clean nappies rolled-up in your nappy bag like you would disposables.
-If you’re using cloth wipes as well you can take a few dry ones and moisten under a tap or take pre-wetted ones in a handy container.
+If you’re using cloth wipes take a few dry ones to moisten under a tap or pre-wetted ones in a handy container.
 When it comes to change time, solids can just be flushed straight down the toilet.
-Then the dirty nappy is rolled up neatly (with the wipes inside if you’re using cloth ones) and everything goes into a wet-bag.
-You just tip the contents into the wash when you get home.
-Or you can keep a larger wet bag at home and add-to over a few days until you’ve built-up a full wash load.
+Dirty nappies are rolled up neatly (with the wipes inside if you’re using cloth ones) and go into a wet-bag.
+Tip the contents into the wash when you get home.
+Or keep a larger wet bag at home and gradually build-up a full wash load.
 The wet bags are specially designed to keep nasty smells inside and the nappies roll into a neat bundle so there’s rarely any smell leakage.